 The following blog post is written by NYG&B President D. Joshua Taylor.
 If you are interested in hearing even more about this topic from Joshua, watch our free webinar on this subject at the bottom of this article.
-At the end of the webinar, there is a special discount code you can apply to NYG&B membership.

 I first came across the Daughters of the American Revolution (DAR) as a young genealogist, when at age 10 I learned of my grandmother’s membership in the DAR.

 Her mother (my great-grandmother) was active in her state chapter, and her mother (my second great-grandmother) and grandmother (my third great-grandmother) were also members.
 While their membership left a legacy of genealogical information, it also represented a much larger legacy of community service and work to preserve the memory of the American Revolution.

 The DAR holds the most authoritative and exhaustive database of Revolutionary War soldiers and their descendants.
 They have safeguarded the lineage of America’s founders, identifying more than 144,000 Patriot ancestors in the past 125 years.

 The Genealogical Research System can be searched online, for free, by anyone.
 The Genealogical Records Committee (GRC) reports can also be freely searched online, gathering thousands of records and names that have been preserved by DAR organizations across the United States for many years.

 In 2012 the DAR published New York in the American Revolution: A Source Guide for Genealogists and Historians.1 Authored by Eric G. Grundset, the work provides an exhaustive bibliography of resources indispensable for anyone tracing New York families during the Revolutionary period and is an essential reference work.